jrtivald/EEC201-Final-Project/README.md

 ### Signal Mean Normalization

 Analyzing the training and testing data sets, we noticed that some signals have DC offsets.
 Later on when we are extracting the words from the signals, the DC offset makes it more difficult to identify the start of the word part of the signal.
 To mitigate this issue, we normalize the signals to remove the DC offsets.
-For example, the figure bellow shows that s09.wav in the training data set has a DC offset which is then removed after mean normalization.
+For example, the figure below shows that s09.wav in the training data set has a DC offset which is then removed after mean normalization.

 ![mean norm](img/mean_norm.png)

 ### Signal Amplitude Scaling

 Another undesirable characteristic of the data sets that we noticed is the variation in signal amplitudes between the different signals.
 This also makes it more difficult to detect the start of the word in the signal.
-An example bellow shows how much signal amplitudes differ between s01.was and s09.was in the training data set.
+An example below shows how much signal amplitudes differ between s01.was and s09.was in the training data set.

 ![amp. scaling](img/amplitude_scaling.png)